STAFF AND BOARD

 Lina Tucker Reinders is the Executive Director of IPHA.
 She earned a bachelor’s degree in human services, and a Master of Public Health from the University of Minnesota.
 Prior to serving as IPHA’s Executive Director, Lina began her career in public health as an AmeriCorps VISTA community organizer in Minneapolis, later becoming the legislative liaison for tobacco control at the MN Department of Public Health, and a member of the World Health Organization in Geneva, Switzerland.
 Since returning to the US, Lina has spent her time consulting on various public health projects ranging from social protection, global health system development, and maternal/child health, always with a focus on health equity.
 She became an active member of IPHA upon moving to Iowa in 2013, saying in her introductory speech as Executive Director, “I knew that if I wanted to be a part of the public health community in Iowa, I needed to join IPHA.”

-Kim Novy is the Administrative Assistant at Iowa Public Health Association.
-As a non-profit administrative professional, she serves as the website administrator and oversees IPHA’s membership database.
-She coordinates volunteer committees, prepares monthly reports, facilitates meetings and is actively involved in the day-to-day operations of the organization.
+Kim Novy is the Business Coordinator at Iowa Public Health Association.
+As a non-profit administrative professional, she oversees IPHA’s membership database and is actively involved in the day-to-day operations of the organization.
 Kim is a skilled event planner and coordinates all IPHA events, workshops, and conferences from start to finish.
+She manages membership campaigns and is responsible for donor recruitment.
 Kim serves on the Advisory Board of the Epilepsy Foundation Iowa and serves as the Advocacy Committee Co-Chair.
 Kim’s passion for public health can be found in her advocacy for individuals/families with special healthcare needs.
 As a parent of differently-abled adult children, Kim has spent countless hours advocating for access to healthcare, services and most importantly, inclusion.
-Kim values IPHA’s strong advocacy in health equity for ALL Iowans.
+Kim values IPHA’s strong advocacy in health equity for all Iowans.

 Elizabeth Faber – Facilitator to Iowa Immunizes Coalition